Associate Dean over Graduate Admissions: Brian Barton

 The University reserves the right to deny admission to any student that has an unsatisfactory academic, conduct, or health record.
 Students who are denied readmission to the University may appeal that decision by filing a written petition with the appropriate deans' office.

 Returning graduate degree-seeking students who have been absent from the University for seven or more years or former provisional graduate students must submit a graduate application to the Office of Graduate Admissions according to the procedures prescribed for new admission.

 The readmission application and all supporting documents should be submitted by the published deadline of the term for which readmission is desired.
 (Consult the "University Calendar" chapter of this Graduate Bulletin for specific deadlines.)

 Readmitted students are subject to retention requirements in effect at the time of reentrance.
 In addition, students claiming Florida residency must reestablish their eligibility for this classification when applying for readmission.

 Admission/Readmission Appeal Procedure

-Applicants to graduate programs who meet minimum University requirements for admission and who are denied admission or readmission to a graduate program may request reconsideration of their applications.
+Applicants to graduate programs who meet minimum University requirements for admission and who are denied admission or readmission to a graduate program, or as a non-degree student, may request reconsideration of their applications.
 The following procedures apply for all applicants who seek review of an admission or readmission decision:

 - Written requests for reconsideration must be received by the Graduate School within thirty days of the notification of denial.
 Specific reasons for the request and all supporting evidence should be included with the appeal.